Tai appears set for confirmation as top U.S. trade negotiator

 Tai, whose parents immigrated from Taiwan, would be the only Asian American woman to be appointed to a Cabinet-level position under Biden.
 Another top pick, Neera Tanden, president of the Center for American Progress, a liberal think tank, withdrew as a nominee to lead the White House budget office.
 The Biden administration has faced criticism from lawmakers and advocacy groups for not naming an Asian American or Pacific Islander to a major Cabinet post.

-Tai is well regarded by both the progressive and moderate wings of the Democratic Party as well as by business leaders.
-Along with her Capitol Hill tenure, she boasts several years at the office of the U.S. Trade Representative (USTR), directing the enforcement of trade deals with China.
+Tai is well regarded by both the liberal and moderate wings of the Democratic Party as well as by business leaders.
+Along with her Capitol Hill tenure, she boasts several years at the Office of the U.S. Trade Representative (USTR), directing the enforcement of trade deals with China.

-“She has the advantage of having negotiated directly with China,” said Reade, a former trade negotiator who hired Tai at USTR.
+“She has the advantage of having negotiated directly with China,” said Reade, a former trade negotiator who hired Tai at the USTR.
 “She understands very well how the Chinese system works.”

-Tai’s skills were on display in a 2009 complaint the U.S. filed with the World Trade Organization over dozens of Chinese export restrictions on raw materials such as bauxite, magnesium, and zinc.
-The U.S. said the quotas, which raised materials prices for companies outside China, were prohibited under global trade rules and gave Chinese manufacturers a competitive advantage.
+Tai’s skills were on display in a 2009 complaint the United States filed with the World Trade Organization (WTO) over dozens of Chinese export restrictions on raw materials such as bauxite, magnesium and zinc.
+The United States said the quotas, which raised materials’ prices for companies outside China, were prohibited under global trade rules and gave Chinese manufacturers a competitive advantage.

-The WTO eventually sided with the U.S. and ordered China to drop many of the restrictions.
+The WTO eventually sided with the United States and ordered China to drop many of the restrictions.

-Tai succeeds Amb.
-Robert E. Lighthizer, who was the intellectual muscle behind President Donald Trump’s protectionist impulses.
+Tai succeeds Robert E. Lighthizer, who was the intellectual muscle behind President Donald Trump’s protectionist impulses.

 Her low-key demeanor will depart from Lighthizer’s sometimes acerbic negotiating style.
 In 2019, Tai won significant praise for her role in negotiating changes to the draft version of a new North American trade deal, which helped satisfy Democratic trade skeptics without alienating U.S. negotiating partners.